csh970605/csh970605.github.io/_posts/2023-11-24-BiomacEMG.md

 ## Wave length
 Wave length is intuitively the total length of the waveform in a segment.<br>
-The resulting waveform length count values provide a measure of the amplitude, frequency, and duration of the waveform.<br>
+The resulting waveform length values provide a measure of the amplitude, frequency, and duration of the waveform.
+The equation for the waveform length is:
-Te equation of average change is:
 <center>

 $WL = \sum^{N-1}_{i=1}\left | x_{i+1} \ - \ x_{i}  \right |$